Reinforcement learning-based adaptive time-integration for nonsmooth dynamics

-We evaluate the reinforcement learning algorithm's general performance in handling nonsmooth dynamics.
-More specifically, to test the RL-based method's robustness and adaptability, we simulate a challenging scenario in fault mechanics characterized by spatiotemporal Coulumb frictional instabilities.
-It is worth emphasizing that all simulations employ Bathe's implicit integration method, but other integration schemes could also be used.
+We evaluate the general performance of the RL-based adaptive time stepper in handling nonsmooth dynamics.
+To test the robustness and adaptability of the RL-based method, we simulate three progressively more complex, nonsmooth dynamical systems.
+First, we explore the simple scenario of a smooth dynamical system with a first-order sliding mode controller, which introduces nonsmooth behavior.
+Next, we simulate an electrical circuit with a resistor that is a set-valued function of the state, similar to~\cite{matsumoto1985double}.
+Finally, we explore a challenging fault-mechanics scenario characterized by spatiotemporal Coulomb frictional instabilities.
+It is worth emphasizing that all simulations employ Bathe's implicit integration method~\cite{bathe2012insight}, but other integration schemes could also be used.